Jared S. Farrar

 Joseph C. Lownik

-PhD in Clinical and Translational Sciences, with a concentration in Cancer and Molecular Medicine, Virginia Commonwealth University (defended 12/06/2018; degree will be conferred in 05/2021)
+PhD in Clinical and Translational Sciences, with a concentration in Cancer and Molecular Medicine, Virginia Commonwealth University (defended 12/06/2018; degree conferred 05/2021)

 PhD Dissertation Topic: The Role of ADAM10 and ADAM17 in Humoral and Type 2 Immunity